Lapsang Souchong Highlights

 - Direct from the original region Tongmu.

-We're proud to present you this amazingly well-balanced Xiaozhong consisting out of delicate hand-picked leaves from this spring.
+We're proud to present you Teasenz' amazingly well-balanced Xiaozhong consisting out of delicate hand-picked leaves from this Spring.
 It's carefully processed in the most authentic way under strict quality monitoring by experienced tea masters.
-Believe us, this tea so amazing that there is really no reason to cover the taste and aroma with a layer of smokiness.
-Why waste leaves that are naturally delicious?
+The leaves are traditionally roasted on pinewood to obtain a 'subtle' level of smokiness, while the amazing aroma and flavours are still able to shine through.
+It's naturally delicious.

 Origin & legend